Hypericum iwatelittorale: Description

 Hypericum iwatelittorale is a perennial herb that grows upright to a height of 25-32 cm.
 The leaves on its lateral branches have petiolules, or leaflet stalks, which have a shape between that of an ellipse and a blunted lance.
-The flowers are 0.9-1.0 cm wide.
-The sepals are 0.3-0.4 cm long and are pointed, with few or no glands on their edges.
+The flowers are 0.9-1.0 cm wide, with five yellow petals each.
+The leaf-like sepals that support the flower are 0.3-0.4 cm long and are pointed, with few or no glands on their edges.

 The stems grow alone or in small groups, and have branches on their upper parts.
 They have two visible lines that run laterally and have black point-shaped glands.
 The internodes, or length of stem between leaf nodes, are usually longer than the leaves themselves.
 The leaves are directly attached to the main stem, or have a short leaf stalk when attached to the lateral branches.
 The leaf blade is 1.2-1.4 cm long by 0.5-0.8 cm wide, and is an oval to stretched-ellipse shape.
 The blades are a paler color on the undersides and have a papery texture.
 The leaf tip is rounded, the edges are smooth, and the base is blunt to rounded.
 There are dense, pale, point-shaped glands on the surface of the leaves, and black or reddish glands around the edges.

 Each inflorescence, or flower cluster, has up to thirty flowers from as many as three primary nodes and four lower nodes.
-The cluster is in the shape of a corymb, with short pedicels and small bracts that are lance-shaped.
+The cluster is in the shape of a corymb, with short pedicels (connections between the flower and stem) and small bracts (specialized leaves) that are lance-shaped.
 The flowers are 0.9-1.0 cm wide and may be star-shaped.
 There are five sepals of roughly the same size: 0.3-0.4 cm long and 0.1-0.2 cm wide.
 These sepals are pointed and lance-shaped, with pale glands on their surface and few or no black glands on their edges.
 Each flower has five bright yellow petals that are 0.6-0.9 cm long and have pale glands on their surface and very few black glands on their edges.
 There are around fifty stamens per flower, the longest of which is roughly 0.7 cm long.
 The seed capsules are roughly oval-shaped, with oil valves that run longitudinally.
 The seeds are dark brown, 0.12 cm long, and are cylindric in shape.